 - 1. Copy the document, or a folder of documents, to the DLP Gateway. - 2.
-On the gateway, run: dlp\watermark\viewer
+On the Security Gateway, run: dlp_watermark_viewer

 Enter the name of one file or the path to a directory that contains a number of files.

 3. The output shows the hidden fields included in the profile.